rexresearch

 highly complementary and can be administered with other

 therapeutic modalities.
-EChT does not have the serious side
+EChT does not have the serious

-effects associated with conventional therapies, and experience has
+side effects associated with conventional therapies, and

-conventional therapies.
+the case with conventional therapies.

 An extensive overview of BCEC and EChT (and how they relate to

-wound healing and other electrotherapeutic applications), and the
+wound healing and other electrotherapeutic applications), and

-in the book: "Electrotherapeutic Devices: Principles, Design and
+found in the book: "Electrotherapeutic Devices: Principles,

-Applications" (Artech House, Boston, MA (2007)) by IABC Emeritus
+Design and Applications" (Artech House, Boston, MA (2007)) by

-President, Dr. George O'Clock (Also, refer to
+IABC Emeritus President, Dr. George O'Clock (Also, refer to

 http://www.georgeoclock.readywebsites.com).
-Dr. O'Clock's October
+Dr. O'Clock's

-23, 2008 University of Minnesota Electrical and Computer
+October 23, 2008 University of Minnesota Electrical and Computer

 Engineering (ECE) Colloquia Presentation titled